bash-bastion/basalt/docs/reference.md

 ### `BPM_FULL_CLONE`

-Set to `true` to clone the full repo history instead of only the last commit (useful for package development)
+Set to a non-null string to clone the full repo history instead of only the last commit (useful for package development)

 ### `BPM_PREFIX`